wasta-linux/tt-bandwidth-manager/README.md

 # tt-bandwidth-manager
 Manage bandwidth usage via a systemd service by:
-- setting global (per-device) download and upload bandwidth limits
+- setting global download and upload bandwidth limits
 - setting per-process bandwidth limits
-- prioritizing some process higher than others
+- prioritizing some processes higher than others

 ### Use cases
 - Use the bandwidth limits if you pay for data by the MB; e.g. you don't want your audio or video calls to use more data than they absolutely need.